Take advantage of a set of digital storage services being made available free of charge by the European Commission

 Who is Eligible?

-Any individual, or research entity located within the EU Member States or Associated Countries is eligible to access the DICE services free of charge.
+Any individual or research entity located within the EU Member States or Associated Countries is eligible to access the DICE services free of charge.
 Only new users may be considered: that is, those who are not yet using the same data storage offering (for example, through separate funding from national authorities).

 How do I submit my request?

 Many services provided via DICE are already available in the EOSC portal.
-To apply, simply log in to the EOSC Portal here, select the service of your interest and submit an order, indicating that this is a DICE request.
+To apply, simply login to the EOSC Portal here, select the service of your interest and submit an order, indicating that this is a DICE request.

 More services will be made available in the EOSC Portal in the upcoming months.
-If you are interest in a service not yet listed in the EOSC portal or to have more information please do not hesitate to contact the EUDAT helpdesk.
+If you are interested in a service not yet listed in the EOSC portal or to have more information please do not hesitate to contact the EUDAT helpdesk.

 How long will it take?